rfdavid/mappl-pldi24-ae/README.md

 # [**PLDI'24 Artifact**] Variable Elimination for an Expressive Probabilistic Programming Language

-This repository contains the tool source code, benchmarks and instructions to reproduce the results in the paper.
+This repository is a fork of [MAPPL](https://github.com/mappl-pldi24-ae) to extend the use of generating function.
+It adds a new parameter (gf) that outputs the generating function for the given program.

 ## Table of Contents